Joha6210/DistributedSystemsHandIn2/README.md

+# Handin 2 - TCP/IP Simulator in Go

+- (1) Is implemented
+- (2) Is implemented
+- (3) Is implemented on both (1) and (2)

-## a) What are packages in your implementation?
+### a) What are packages in your implementation?
 What data structure do you use to transmit data and meta-data?

-## b) Does your implementation use threads or processes?
+### b) Does your implementation use threads or processes?
 Why is it not realistic to use threads?

-## c) In case the network changes the order in which messages are delivered, how would you handle message re-ordering?
+### c) In case the network changes the order in which messages are delivered, how would you handle message re-ordering?

-## d) In case messages can be delayed or lost, how does your implementation handle message loss?
+### d) In case messages can be delayed or lost, how does your implementation handle message loss?

-## e) Why is the 3-way handshake important?
+### e) Why is the 3-way handshake important?